lastlad/mailsense/README.md

-# Gmail Auto Labeller
+# MailSense

-A Python application that automatically labels Gmail emails using Large Language Models (LLMs).
+A Python application that automatically organizes Gmail using Large Language Models (LLMs).
 The app analyzes email content and suggests/applies appropriate labels based on the email context and existing labels.

 ## Features